-Criminal history: A criminal background check is very important as it is often an indicator of potential misdemeanor in the future.
-You want to avoid people with a history of sexual abuse of geriatrics, financial crimes and aggravated assault.
+Criminal history: A criminal background check is very important as it is often an indicator of a potential misdemeanor in the future.
+You want to avoid people with a history of sexual abuse of geriatrics, financial crimes, and aggravated assault.

 Psychiatric healthy and history: Whoever is taking care of the clients should be of sound mind.
 They should also be emotionally stable.
 All this is easy to figure out with a simple background check.

 Training history: Not just any old Joe from the street can take care of an elderly person.
-Training is important and this can be confirmed by investigating of their educational background.
+Training is important and this can be confirmed by investigating their educational background.
 To be safe, it is always best to work with registered and licensed professional caregivers.

 Experience with geriatric patients: It is not enough to just be trained; experience also goes a long way.
 Someone who has never handled a geriatric client is more prone to mistakes like neglect especially if they trained with younger clients.

 Sometimes horrible caregivers slip through the cracks.
 If this happens after you ran a thorough background screening, the next step is to report the matter to the relevant authorities.
 Unfortunately, not many people do this.
-In fact, only 1 in 14 cases of elder abuse are reported to authorities in the United States.
+In fact, only 1 in 14 cases of elder abuse is reported to authorities in the United States.

 When reporting nursing home neglect, it is critical to collect as much evidence as possible.
 This includes everything from photographs to witness statements and the patient’s claims.
 With the help of an attorney, photographs and witness statements make it a lot easier to build a solid case against the perpetrator of the abuse or neglect.